Howard Krein: Personal life

-Krein began dating Ashley Biden, a social worker and daughter of U.S. President Joe Biden and First Lady Jill Biden, in 2010 after being introduced by her half-brother, Beau Biden.
-They married in a Catholic-Jewish interfaith ceremony at St. Joseph's on the Brandywine in Greenville, Delaware, led by a Catholic priest assisted by a rabbi.
+Krein began dating Ashley Biden, a social worker and daughter of U.S. president Joe Biden and First Lady Jill Biden, in 2010 after being introduced by her half-brother, Beau Biden.
+They married in June 2012 in a Catholic-Jewish interfaith ceremony at St. Joseph's on the Brandywine in Greenville, Delaware, officiated by a Catholic priest assisted by a rabbi.
+In August 2025, Ashley filed for divorce from Krein.